billaxen/the-dom-p2/README.md

 <img src="./__lecture/assets/exercise-1.gif" />

-By the end of this exercise, you will have a track, a stable of frogs that you can race, and everytime you load the page, random frogs from the stable will race a predetermined distance. _Gambling is not condoned or encouraged._
+By the end of this exercise, you will have a track, a stable of frogs that you can race, and everytime you load the page, frogs from the stable will race a predetermined distance. _Gambling is not condoned or encouraged._

 All of the work will be done inside of `__workshop/exercise-1/` folder.
 Take a few minutes to see what's in there. \_You will write the majority of your code in `app.js`.